 At Lakeside Painting, we’ve even seen home exterior repairs costs anywhere from $15,000 to $80,000.

-So, the best thing you can to maintain your home exterior is making sure it gets painted properly.
+So, the best thing you can do to maintain your home exterior is to make sure it gets painted properly.

 If you need help on your home’s exterior painting project, email Lakeside Painting at firstname.lastname@example.org or call us at 262-642-9445.